Last Updated on January 26, 2023

 All that saved cash can go to another money-saving green investment: a super fuel efficient car that runs on electricity so we can zip around town without polluting the atmosphere.

-Have you had an energy audit?
+Have you had a home energy audit?
 If not, I hope you’re planning to schedule one soon!

 Pin to save this info on a home energy audit for later!